AvtsVivek/AzureWithTerraform/iac/2800100-tf-cloud-cli-driven-workflow-rg/ReadMe.md

 ![Name and Description for Workspace](./Images/NameAndDescriptionToWorkspace.jpg)

-- Add env vars to the workspace.
+- Add env vars to the workspace which will enable terraform to connect to Azure.

 ![Name and Description for Workspace](./Images/VariablesToWorkspace.jpg)

+- Now run the commands from teh commands.sh file.